 Several concerns exist regarding the potential effects of plant blindness.
 Most notably, plant blindness may lead to less funding being available for plant conservation efforts.
 Plants make up 57% of the endangered species list, while only 3.86% of funding for endangered species is allotted to them.

 Plant blindness is also thought to have led to a deficit in plant science research and education.
 Plant science research has been defunded, interest in botany majors has decreased, and plant biology courses have been terminated in recent years.

-If I were a young biology student (and not a has-been biology teacher) this line of thinking might convince me to consider specializing in plant science - something I basically didn’t think about at all when I was younger for reasons that are not clear to me now, but I guess this is the sign of a blind spot.
+If I were a young biology student (and not a has-been high school biology teacher) this line of thinking might convince me to consider specializing in plant science—something I basically didn’t think about at all when I was younger for reasons that are not clear to me now (but I guess that is the sign of a blind spot).
 At least one person in the know, Noubar Afeyan, co-founder of Moderna, is of the opinion that it is a fantastic time to get into plant science.
-From his conversation with Tyler Cowen on the podcast Conversations with Tyler (heh):
+From his conversation with Tyler Cowen on the podcast Conversations with Tyler:

 COWEN: Plant biotech — overrated or underrated?